Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 -----------

-In virtualized deployments, the privileged MPF is assigned to the host but the unprivileged UPF is assigned to a guest VM via PCIe pass-through. xrt-mgnt driver in host binds to MPF. xrt-mgnt driver operations are privileged and only accessible to the MPF.
+In virtualized deployments, the privileged MPF is assigned to the host but the unprivileged UPF is assigned to a guest VM via PCIe pass-through. xrt-mgmt driver in host binds to MPF. xrt-mgmt driver operations are privileged and only accessible to the MPF.
 The full stack is illustrated below::

                                  ..............
                   HOST           .
 VM      .
                                  .            .
-               [XRT-MGNT]        .
+               [XRT-MGMT]        .
 [XRT-USER] .
                     |            .     |      .
                     |            .     |      .
                  +-----+         .  +-----+   .